How to manage your remote workers

 – 5 step toolkit

-This page will teach you about the difficulties and advantages of having remote employees.
-We will also educate you on how to overcome the challenges, to successfully manage your remote team.
+This guide will teach you about the difficulties and advantages of having remote employees, as well as educate you on how to overcome the challenges to successfully manage your remote team.

 We live in a time where it is more relevant than ever to hire remote workers.
 There can be many reasons behind hiring a remote workforce, whether it is because your need a specific skill set for a job and therefore use a freelancer, or if you are a startup that needs to reduce costs and stay flexible in the phase of scaling.
 You may even be forced into managing your team remotely, as we saw in 2020 during the COVID-19 pandemic, where many companies had to send home their employees.

 Some people love working from home because they find it easier to concentrate, can structure their day better, or simply because they enjoy the freedom of being location independent.

 For other people who prefer a more structured day and enjoy social interactions, working from home can be challenging and demotivating.
 In this case, it is your job as an employer to eliminate those challenges and make sure your remote workers have the right toolkit and structure to thrive at their home office.

 In this article, we cover the important steps of managing a team of remote workers, while keeping them engaged, productive, and motivated.
 To achieve this as a company, you need to acquire the right mindset to eliminate all the challenges of not working closely together in a team.
 You also need the right toolkit to keep all tasks in order, to make sure your remote workers stay productive, with all necessary support from you as an employer.

 Let’s start by identifying some of the most common challenges related to managing a team of remote workers:

 If you are not used to working at home, your work environment may be very inefficient.
 It can be because you don’t have the same good desk setup, same office supplies, or simply because it’s hard to distinguish between home- and work environment when everything is happening “under the same roof”.